 Location, location, location - Sossusvlei Lodge

-If there is one thing that every traveller to Namibia puts on their must-see list of places, it is a trip to the Sossusvlei area, and the breathtakingly vivid visuals that is Sossusvlei's Deadvlei.
+If there is one thing that every traveler to Namibia puts on their must-see list of places, it is a trip to the Sossusvlei area, and a visit to the breathtakingly vivid visuals that is Sossusvlei's Deadvlei.

 And with good reason.
-It is one of those truly unique places that cannot be fully comprehended until it is experienced in person.
+It is one of those truly unique places in the world that cannot be fully comprehended until it is experienced in person.

 The latter part of that statement is certainly accurate - the location is perfect.
 The lodge is located literally 30 seconds' drive from the entrance gate to the Namib-Naukluft Park and the start of the road to Sossusvlei.